kpunith8/Links-and-Tutorials/NodeJS/NPM-Playbook.md

 - Signup in npmjs.org, Add the user in command line using,
 ```
 $ npm adduser // Prompts for username, password, and e-mail address

+$ npm login // if you are already an user
 ```

 - Create a git repo and set the project to reference to it, run `npm publish` to publish it